 This command will set up the segment table entry for the RT program controlling the specified terminal or batch processor.
 The number of pages should be either 64 or 128.
 If you specify 128, the terminal may run two-bank programs.
 Note that @INITIALIZE-BACKGROUND-PROGRAMS must be executed before @CHANGE-BACKGROUND-SEGMENT-SIZE.
-The command )HENT is a MACM command that will:

-- Copy the SINTRAN III RESIDENT copy of the SAVE AREA to the SINTRAN III RESIDENT copy on the IMAGE AREA. - Renew all system segments, ie., segments on SINTRAN:DATA and MACM-AREA:DATA will be copied to SEGFILO:DATA.
+The SAVE AREA copies of SINTRAN III RESIDENT and the PAGING OFF AREA are copied to the IMAGE AREA.
+The system segments on the files SINTRAN:DATA and MACM-AREA:DATA are copied to SEGFILO:DATA.